MillenniumEarl/YAM/README.md

 - Notification of updates when available
 - Game update wizard
 - Game folders are renamed to reflect the installed version
-- Support for the following languages: :it: :uk: :es: :portugal: :de: :cn: :ru:
+- Support for the following languages: :it: :uk: :es: :portugal: :de: :cn: :ru: :nl:
 - It is possible to save/export game saves
   - **Beta**: only works for games tagged Ren'Py and RPGM